Parish Response to the Coronavirus pandemic

 - When Mass is concluded, you are asked to leave church pew by pew on the way to your car.
 This will help avoid congestion in the Gathering Space.
 Remember, it is important for us not to congregate in the Gathering Space.

 - Before and after each Mass the entire public space of the church will be thoroughly sanitized.

 Please know of our prayers for you during this time.
 It is such a blessing of our faith that we are invited to the Supper of the Lamb to receive Him in Holy Communion.
 Please remember that if you have a reason you are not able to come to Mass at this time, unite yourself spiritually to Him.
 God’s amazing grace comes to us in more ways that we will ever know on this side of Heaven.

-For those who are not able to attend Mass, we will be recording and posting videos of Mass each day.
+For those who are not able to attend Mass, we will be recording and posting videos of Mass.
 It is a beautiful expression of our faith together for those who are vulnerable to this virus to continue to worship and pray at home.
-For our daily Video Mass go to our website (www.hf-sh.org) and click on Videos of Mass.
+For our daily Video Mass go to our website (www.hf-sh.org).
+Mass Videos are posted under Parish Happenings.

 Please remember that it is important to be secure in your own personal decision for your health or others not to come to Mass at this time.

 Rev. Charlie Donajkowski – Pastor Rev. Innocent Zambua, Parochial Vicar